 And I did!
 And it was the most empowering experience of my life.
-I continue to reflect on it nine years later.
-(I gave birth again six years ago and that experience was even more empowering than the first!)
+I continue to reflect on it 11 years later.
+(I gave birth again eight years ago and that experience was even more empowering than the first!)
 So I left my corporate job to become a Hypnobabies educator and doula to embrace the gift of sharing with other families that looking forward to your baby’s birth-day is possible.
 Without ignoring or erasing fear, we learn how to keep it in check in a fun, positive way.

 My primary goal is to give both those who benefit from medical tools during birth and those who do not – a way to step into their own confidence and power.

 Together we will explore how you can participate in your care in a more fully informed and meaningful way.
 I teach you how to do this by offering Hypnobabies classes.
 Though there are many other ways to arrive at this same goal, I find Hypnobabies to be the most comprehensive and effective.

 100% of my students are given an opportunity to take ownership of their birth experience and many of them do this without the use of medication.